WarwickRSE/mostest/DefensiveCoding.md

 Re-entrancy is not directly related to these, but the concepts overlap.
 A re-entrant function is one which can be stopped, and then started again (from the beginning) and still succeed.
-Pure functions are by definition re-entrant - they don't affect any internal or external state, so we can interupt them without issue.
+Pure functions are by definition re-entrant - they don't affect any internal or external state, so we can interrupt them without issue.
 Side-effecting functions _can_ be re-entrant, but are less likely to be, and it has to be carefully proven.

 As an example, consider: